 Genetic Counselors Respond with Telehealth

 To meet this need, many clinical practices are transitioning to telehealth services to reduce the chance of COVID-19 transmission.
 In these instances, the genetic counseling appointment happens either over the phone or on a secure video platform.
 The transition to telehealth has proven difficult, as most clinics did not provide remote services prior to this pandemic.
 Additionally, a common barrier to providing genetic counseling via telehealth is related to insurance coverage.
 Board-certified genetic counselors are not currently recognized by Medicare as providers of genetic counseling services.
 Therefore, telehealth services by board-certified genetic counselors are not available for Medicare beneficiaries, nor are they available to many Medicaid patients who have policies that follow Medicare coverage policies.
-We are advocating for changes to Medicare policy, and invite you to learn more and advocate with us here.
 Despite these challenges, genetic services for these patients must continue in some way, shape or form.

 Just a short time ago, my clinic started using telemedicine to see these patients, initially leaving me asking, “Can this compassion be relayed over a screen?
 Or through a phone?”
 Fortunately, research (and now my own experience) has shown high levels of patient satisfaction with telehealth services but in these uniquely stressful circumstances, it is hard to replace the power of physical connection.